Inverness is a great place to live.

 Study in Inverness

-Inverness is a starting point for exploring the Highlands of Scotland, as well as the infamous Loch Ness.
+Inverness is a starting point for exploring the Scottish Highlands, as well as the infamous Loch Ness.
 It has notable architecture, with stunning landscapes abounding.
 It’s certainly a picturesque place to spend your student years if you choose to study at The University of the Highlands and Islands, which has colleges situated all over Scotland.

 University of the Highlands and Islands